CMU-07-120/intro-to-software-construction/README.md

 You can also run the [container in the background][docker-bg] (in detached mode) and `docker attach` or `docker exec` into it.

-### Running Stepwise Debugging for containers in Visual Studio Code

-TBD

 ## Visual Studio Code extension

 We highly recommend using [Visual Studio Code][vscode] with the [C0 plugin][vscode-c0]